geroproteomics/SenCat-Companion/README.md

 | Cell Type 2   | 0.42        | 0.23          | 0.63           |
 | Cell Type 3   | 0.21        | 0.67          | 0.10           |

-- heat_p is a table containing the adjusted p-value of the composite scores or seno-age gaps and the supplied parameters in wide format, suitable for a heatmap
+- heat_p is a table containing the adjusted p-value of the composite scores or seno-age gaps and the supplied parameters in wide format, suitable for a heatmap.

 |               | Trait 1     | Trait 2       | Trait 3        |
 |---------------|-------------|---------------|----------------|